Akuli/tkinder/docs/treeview.rst

     teek.run()

 This program displays a treeview widget with overall 4 columns (first + value columns) and 2 rows.
+The first column is for description purposes only and cannot contain any data.
 Let's go trough some of the code.

 ::